justabread/better-with-drills/README.md

 - [x] ~~Create functionality to switch between Tunnel (3x3) and OreMiner (Mine one block and destroy all connected ore blocks) modes~~
 - [x] ~~Add chainsaw tool~~
 - [x] ~~Expand drill tool to dirt and gravel too~~
+- [x] Drop mined block items at the location of the originally mined block

 ### Design
 - [x] ~~Create art for drills~~